DjangoGirls/tutorial/python_introduction/README.md

 After running the Python command, the prompt changed to `>>>`.
 For us it means that for now we may only use commands in the Python language.
 You don't have to type in `>>>` - Python will do that for you.

+If you want to exit the Python console at any point, just type `exit()` or hit `Ctrl + D`.
+You won't see `>>>` any longer.

+But now, we don't want to exit the Python console.
+We want to learn more about it.
 Let's start with something really simple.
 For example, try typing some math, like `2 + 3` and hit Enter.

     >>> 2 + 3
     5